-Alexander Baranovsky, Alexander Lyubimov, Alexander Von Bush, Alimzhan Tokhtakhunov, documentaries, Gabe Polsky, Howard Baldwin, moves, reviews, Steven Warshaw, Valery Gushin, Victor Gusev, Vladmir Golubev
+Alexander Baranovsky, Alexander Lyubimov, Alexander Von Bush, Alimzhan Tokhtakhunov, documentaries, Gabe Polsky, Howard Baldwin, movies, reviews, Steven Warshaw, Valery Gushin, Victor Gusev, Vladmir Golubev

 August 14, 2020

 Some language in Russian with subtitles

 Culture Representation: Taking place in Russia and the United States, the documentary “Red Penguins features an all-white group of middle-aged and senior citizen Russian and American men discussing the ill-fated North American partnership with the Russian Penguins hockey team.

 Culture Clash: According to the people interviewed in this documentary, the partnership turned into a disaster because of cultural differences, corruption and criminal interference that turned deadly.

 Culture Audience: “Red Penguins” will appeal primarily to sports fans and people who like intriguing business stories that take wild and dangerous turns.